 A quick read of Article of 17 that defines the “Right to Erasure” (a.k.a.
-The Right to be Forgotten) has now given data subjects the ability to force organizations to stop processing their information and, more importantly, removing that data altogether.
+The Right to be Forgotten) has now given data subjects the ability to force organizations to stop processing their information and, more importantly, remove that data altogether.
 While this article works great on paper, the process of deleting data in the face of modern IT architectures is a rather daunting task.
 When the bulk of corporate data lived solely in the data center, the act of deleting information was a process that took place within a much smaller domain.
 Fast forward to today where over 50 percent of data is created on mobile devices or lives in large cloud data lakes outside the traditional data center and application architectures.
 In this new paradigm, what can organizations do to comply with Article 17?

 What do you need to do?